Kaviabi-19/Shell-Scripting-Project_01/README.md

     ./Script.sh ap-south-1 ec2
   13. That's how the execution happened succesfully as per the requirement.
-  14. we can check everthing with the inputs defined (
+  14. we can check everthing with the inputs defined.